danielharrell/LectFall2015/Question.md

 the conditions for its own recognition as a question.

 But it can seem a strange thing to say what I just said.
 ---To say, that is, that the good opening question---or a good question more generally---has intrinsic intelligibility.
 For suppose this intelligibility were possessed by the book we were asking about, or more generally by the world we were asking about.
 Suppose, in other words, that what we were asking about made immediate sense.
 In that case, it seems we would have nothing to ask about.
 And while I compared the good opening question to a moment of insight, we usually associate insight with answers rather than questions; just as the feeling of a key turning in the lock was taken by the philosopher Charles Peirce, from whom I borrowed it, as a sign of the successful explanation.
+Questions, then, are a sign of We might even say that if something is intelligible, and therefore somehow provides the conditions for its own recognition, it is hard to see not as a question, but rather as an answer to a question.

 o capture the sign of a successful explanation rather than a good question.  from whom I borrowed the appeal to the